 CBT stands for cognitive-behavioral therapy, and it is commonly used to treat heroin addiction and other types of drug addiction and disorders.
 It aims to identify psychological problems that may be at the root of addiction so people can learn healthier ways to deal with underlying issues.
 It allows clients to recognize shortcomings and increase self-confidence.

 CBT is often combined with medically assisted treatment to help people overcome dependence issues.

 There are many ways to overcome addiction, but experts say an inpatient rehab is most effective.
 Most inpatient centers start with assisted detox to rid your body of toxins.
 They follow up with effective therapies that teach healthy coping mechanisms.

-There are many rehab facilities out there, but Blueprints for Recovery stands out for its effective results.
+There are many rehab facilities out there, but The PAC Program stands out for its effective results.
 They take a three-phase approach that includes a residential phase in which clients identify underlying problems and find coping mechanisms.

 Their transitional phase is a time when clients reintroduce themselves to the ‘real world’ while engaging in 30 hours of therapy a week.
 The launch phase is when they step out on their own knowing they have Blueprints’ support if they need it.

 Addiction is a rocky road.
 Do not let heroin take over your life.
 Reach out to Blueprints today and look forward to becoming a happier, healthier you.